10 things to Know About Jenny Saville

 Though they started in the same movement, Jenny Saville regrets that Damien Hirst’s work has become much more about the mechanisms of the art world than the art itself, and that the soul has gone as she declared in an interview.

-When Jenny Saville moved to New York after the success of her first shows in 1994, she spent long hours observing the work of a plastic surgeon based in the city, taking photographs while standing in on cosmetic surgeries and liposuctions.
+When Jenny Saville moved to New York after the success of her first shows in 1994, she spent long hours observing the work of a plastic surgeon based in the city.
+Taking photographs while standing in on cosmetic surgeries and liposuctions, she observed.
 On some of her most famous nude paintings, women’s bodies show the lines that surgeons typically draw on patient’s before undergoing liposuctions.

 Since she paints on large format, Jenny Saville often resorts to scaffoldings to reach every part of her canvases.
 There are also 7 mirrors in her London studio placed at different corners to give her the necessary distance and perspective of her work.

-While she was heading back to London in 2003, she stopped for a day to visit Palermo and fell in love with this city where layers of civilizations have piled up on one another.
+While she was heading back to London in 2003, she stopped for a day to visit Palermo.
+She fell in love with this city where layers of civilizations have piled up on one another.
 She now spends part of the year there and considers it her artistic retreat away from the London tumultuous life.
 It is also a way to be closer to the Italian masters.

 Often affiliated with Lucien Freud of Francis Bacon, Jenny Saville’s work will be confronted with another modern master known for his tortured human representations: the Austrian Egon Schiele.
 The Kunsthaus Zürich museum puts up an exhibition to create a dialogue between the works of both artists.
 A truly awaited event!